-The Contractor shall have all airport inspection data for all airports for the first year of the contract submitted to the FAA's ADIP website by September 30, 2020.
+The Contractor shall have all airport inspection data for all airports for the first year of the contract submitted to the FAA's ADIP website by September 30, 2024.
 If necessary, DOT&PF Project Manager may, upon request of the Contractor, alter the submission date to a date that is mutually agreeable.
-Altering the due date will require a written change to the NTP by the DOT&PF Project Manager.
-All inspection reports for the first year of the contract shall be submitted to the DOT&PF Project Manager by November 15, 2020.
+All inspection reports for the first year of the contract shall be submitted to the DOT&PF Project Manager by December 15, 2023.
 The naming convention of digital report submissions should correspond with location name and inspection date, in the following format: Airport Name, Location ID, 5010 Inspection Report and Date (Year-Month-Day).
-For example, "Akiachak Z13 5010 Inspection Report 2017-06-30."
+For example, "Akiachak Z13 5010 Inspection Report 2023-06-30."

-In the event the renewal options available to the state are exercised, approximately 246 additional airports will be inspected in years two and three combined.
+In the event the renewal options available to the state are exercised, approximately 123 additional airports will be inspected for each year.
 If the contract is renewed, the renewal amendment will include a similar list of airports to be inspected for the upcoming term and will be provided to the Contractor by the Project Manager upon renewal.